 If your company relies only on analytics software to interpret and give insights on raw numbers, you are probably missing out.
 Numbers can give answers to many questions, like where are your users coming from, which page they visit, how long do they stay on your website and many more.
 However, if you want to know also HOW they visit your website, then you should start using heat maps.
 This article is about a case study of how the city of Portsmouth (UK) is using Crazy Egg to improve user experience and to help reorganize key pages and services.
 In…

 The post How Crazy Egg is Helping Portsmouth City Council to Improve its User Experience appeared first on The Daily Egg.

 How Crazy Egg is Helping Portsmouth City Council to Improve its User Experience

 The door outside my office reads: PUSH.
 Guess what?
 That’s the handiwork of our HR team.
 (Thanks, HR team.)
 The special signage has come to my rescue and to the rescue of office mates so many times.
 Otherwise, by now we would’ve ripped apart the carpet below, through our mindless pulling and pushing.
 Initially, I used to blame myself for being so stupid and clumsy for pulling and pushing the door in all the wrong directions, almost always.
 But then, when I stumbled upon the book Design of Everyday Things by Don Norman I realized how wrong I was.
 I…

-The post How To Write Content Without…Well…Having To Write It appeared first on The Daily Egg.
+The post 7 UX Mistakes Every Designer Unknowingly Commits (And How To Fix Them) appeared first on The Daily Egg.